Chartered Financial Planner: Related designations UK

-Equivalent titles abroad
+Equivalent titles in the US

 In the United States, the Certified Financial Planner (CFP) qualification is more broadly comparable to the CFA's Chartered status.

 The MFP Master Financial Planner designation from the American Academy of Financial Management is also the graduate designation for financial planners.
 The MFP is a federal trademarked designation in the United States which requires accredited exams and degrees.

+Other titles in the US include: